Three good reasons for doing research at the University of Stuttgart

 At the University of Stuttgart, interdisciplinary thinking has a long tradition that is intertwined with prominent figures like the science philosopher Max Bense, the physicist and synergetics pioneer Hermann Haken or the architect and leading light of ecological construction Frei Otto.

-Today, interdisciplinary integration of the engineering, natural, and social sciences with the humanities on a foundation of top level research disciplines is enshrined in the University’s mission statement as the “Stuttgart Way.”
+Today, the vision "Intelligent systems for a sustainable society" and the “Stuttgart Way" of interdisciplinary integration of the engineering, natural, and social sciences with the humanities on a foundation of top level research disciplines is enshrined in the University’s mission statement.
 The spirit of interdisciplinarity is reflected in diverse department and discipline-spanning research projects and cooperatives.
 An outstanding example is the Simulation Technologies Excellence Cluster (SimTech), where scientists in seven project networks are developing methods and applications in all areas of the modeling and simulation sciences, from stand-alone numerical approaches to an integrated systems science.
 The International Center for Culture and Technology Research (IZKT) links research at the intersection of culture and technology.
 The projects here pursue questions that result especially from the interaction of cultural formations and technological innovations and that resist being solved from a discipline-specific perspective alone.
 In the construction area, Transregio SFB-TRR 141 exemplifies this interdisciplinary approach to research by bringing together competencies in the areas of lightweight construction, simulation technology, biology, physics, and the geosciences. .

 The background to this commitment to interdisciplinarity is formed by a singular vision: to research the entire genesis and life cycle as well as the engineering implementation of a product or technology, but also to value their societal effects and sustainability as technological innovations.
 In addition, consistent interdisciplinarity opens up innovative research areas such as the Digital Humanities.